• Skip to primary navigation

 Creative Family Fun investigated how the hot chocolate powder dissolved in different water temperatures.

-You could also make chocolate spoons or hot chocolate sticks and investigate how long they take to melt in cold, warm and hot milk.
+You could also make chocolate spoons or hot chocolate sticks and investigate how long each takes to melt in cold, warm and hot milk.

 homemade hot chocolate sticks with sprinkles and marshmallows